Our innovative PROJECT Y programme is aimed at children and young people aged 8-25.

 – What a healthy/unhealthy house looks like

 – Communication (styles of communication that they each have and how that might look to the other)

 – Different ways of reacting and acting and potential outcomes

 – Looking at parenting styles.
 (Young people discuss what style their parents have and what kind of parent they would themselves like to be?)
-Parents complete work on their own parenting style in terms of weather that is authoritarian, authoritative, permissive, uninvolved.
-(How they show love, discipline, and praise to their child- how this may impact on their child)
+Parents complete work on their own parenting style in terms of whether that is authoritarian, authoritative, permissive, or uninvolved.
+(How they show love, discipline, and praise to their child- how this may impact their child)

 – Goal setting and developing a family plan of how to move forward